Marie A. Kelleher

-Marie A. Kelleher (1970 - May 6, 2024) was a medieval history scholar and professor at California State University, Long Beach.
+Marie A. Kelleher (1970–May 6, 2024) was a medieval history scholar and professor at California State University, Long Beach.
 She has published several works of scholarship in medieval Iberia, the Mediterranean, and regarding the medieval world, gender, and law.
 One of which is her book The Measure of Woman: Law and Female Identity in the Crown of Aragon (2011), which focuses on a large analysis over the relationship between law and gender, especially that of women, in 14th century Crown of Aragon.
 It is also the winner of the American Historical Association's 2012 Premio del Rey.
-She also has another book, The Hungry City: Food, Famine, and a Year in the Life of Medieval Barcelona, which will be published in January 2025 via Cornell University Press.
+She also has another book, The Hungry City: Food, Famine, and a Year in the Life of Medieval Barcelona, which was published posthumously in January 2025 via Cornell University Press.
 She was diagnosed with cancer in March 2024, and died on May 6.

 Life

 Dr. Kelleher, as her faculty page notes, "was raised in Portland, Oregon and completed her Ph.D. at the University of Kansas."
 Since 2003, Dr. Kelleher "has taught courses in medieval history at CSULB" and also, within that topic, taught about the Mediterranean medieval world, and medieval gender, in a broad range of topics.
 She "has been the recipient of numerous national grants and fellowships," including a Solmsen fellowship from 2007 to 2008.
 Dr. Kelleher was a member and board member of the American Academy of Research Historians of Medieval Spain as the Conference Organizer/Events Coordinator.
 In 2021, she participated in the Media-Eval podcast, where she talked about the Netflix miniseries The Cathedral of the Sea.